RotorsDev/RACPluginUDPWeatherStation/README.md

 # RACPluginUDPWeatherStation

-Plugin that listens to UDP boradcast messages from the weather station.
+Plugin that listens to UDP broadcast messages from the weather station.

  - Tab visibility can be set by right clicking on the tab header and selecting "**Customize**"
  - Plugins can be dis- and re-enabled on the **Plugin Manager** screen (**Ctrl+C**)